SimonLoir/Interfaces-Incarnees-Augmentees-projet/README.md

 ## Start the IronProf client

 The client runs on port 3000.
-It also uses Electron to create an app.
 To start it, run:

 ```bash
 npm run dev:agent